 Marlee – Texen Advances Injection Molding Services for Healthcare and Medical Sector

-Fitchburg, Massachusetts – Marlee – Texen, recognized for its expertise in plastic injection molding, announces its continued focus on providing specialized services for the Healthcare/Medical sector.
+Fitchburg, Massachusetts, Feb.
+06, 2024 (GLOBE NEWSWIRE) -- Marlee – Texen, recognized for its expertise in plastic injection molding, announces its continued focus on providing specialized services for the Healthcare/Medical sector.
 As a provider of injection-molded plastics and medical devices, Marlee – Texen combines technical precision with a deep understanding of the healthcare industry’s needs to offer solutions that address specific challenges.

 With a portfolio that includes 240 precision injection molds and operations spanning four countries, Marlee – Texen is equipped to handle diverse project requirements.
 The company emphasizes collaboration and customization, working closely with clients to develop products that meet rigorous medical standards.